BrianGarland/vscode-rpgfree/README.md

 ## How to use

+Two options:
-Highlight all or part of your source code and then right-click and use the "Convert to Free Format" option from the menu.
+1. Highlight all or part of your source code and then right-click and use the "Convert to Free Format" option from the menu.
 A couple of caveats:
     1. Your highlight should start in position 1 of the line or that line will not convert.
     2. Your highlight should end after the end of line for the last line to be converted.
+2. Use F1 and choose "Covert to Free Format" to convert the entire source.

 ## Contributors